The Art of Face, Hair, and Nails

 Employment: Standard Occupational ClassificationsA Standard Occupational Classification or SOC code is a number that represents an occupational classification which links a particular area of study or educational program to a list of occupations.
 The following SOC codes are related to ZORGANICS Institute: SOC CODE: 39-5011.00 CIP CODE: 12.0402

-Estimated Cost - BarberTuition: $15,708.00 Materials & Supplies: $1,895.00 Books: $650.00 Orientation Fee: $300.00 Application Fee: $100 Processing Fee: $78 Enrollment Fee: $150 TOTAL: $18,881.00 NOTE: ZORGANICS Institute does not offer on-campus housing.
-The costs listed below are estimated figures of the total cost of attendance which includes expenses outside of tuition and fees.
-Students who choose to do the Hybrid Program will receive 15% off of their tuition. *Payment Plan Available *Scholarship *Private School Loans
+Estimated Cost - BarberTuition: $15,708.00 Materials & Supplies &taxes: $4203 Books: $700.00 Orientation Fee: $300.00 Application Fee: $100 Processing Fee: $78 Enrollment Fee: $150 TOTAL: $21239:50 NOTE: ZORGANICS Institute does not offer on-campus housing.
+The costs listed below are estimated figures of the total cost of attendance, which includes expenses outside of tuition and fees. *Payment Plan Available *Scholarship *Private School Loans